Georgia hospital hit by F3 tornado — All patients evacuated through the ED

-Because Sumter Regional had not fully implemented an electronic records system, staff members were able to send each patient's full record with them when they evacuated.
+Because Sumter Regional had not fully implemented an electronic system, staff members were able to send each patient's full record with them when they evacuated.

-Many staff and area physicians showed up with their identification badges on, to assist.
+Many staff and area physicians showed up, with their identification badges on, to assist.
 "We had to know who was in there," Fussell says.
 Each patient had a nurse at his or her side, and many had a physician there as well.

 As each patient reached Murray, she yelled, "What's wrong?"
 "I didn't want to know their history," she says.
 "I wanted to know the immediate problem."

 At least two staff members stood outside the door where patients were being evacuated at all times, and they verified armbands, patients' names, their chief diagnoses, and where they were going.
-"People were going to get away from you, so we always had two or three people keeping that list," Murray says.
+"People were going to get away from you, so we always had two or three people keeping that list," she says.
 Because power was out, that information was recorded manually with pen and paper.